-- 1. Maintain the professionalism and academic standards of the School as defined for graduate students by the University of Montana as well as the professional and ethical responsibilities set forth by the APTA Code of Ethics and other professional guiding documents for the profession of Physical Therapy; and to - 2.
+- Maintain the professionalism and academic standards of the School as defined for graduate students by the University of Montana as well as the professional and ethical responsibilities set forth by the APTA Code of Ethics and other professional guiding documents for the profession of Physical Therapy; and to - 2.
 Identify as early as possible students who are at risk for not meeting professionalism and/or academic standards; and to - 3.
 Develop and implement a plan of action to assist the students in successfully meeting the School's professionalism and academic standards; and to - 4.
 Clearly identify the consequences of not adequately progressing towards or achieving the required standards.

-ii.
+i.
 Student Professional and Academic Status Requirements

 The three levels of Professionalism and Academic Status are Good Standing, Concern, and Probation.
-Your student status is posted on Cyberbear under student service/student profile.
+Student status is posted on Cyberbear under student service/student profile.
 Placing a student on Concern or Probationary Status provides the student, adviser, and PARC an opportunity to work together to promote student success.
+The Program Coordinator will run a grade report for each class at the conclusion of each semester and will provide a report to the PARC Chair.

 - 1. Good Standing Status To remain in Good Standing Status students shall: - a.
 Conduct themselves in a professional manner consistent with the APTA Code of Ethics, APTA Core Values, the APTA professional/generic behaviors; the UM Student Conduct Code; and the University's Standards of Academic and General Conduct; and - b.
 Achieve at minimum a C (73%) or Credit grade in any required or elective course to be submitted for graduation from the program; and - c.
 Achieve a semester GPA of 2.5 or better and a cumulative GPA of greater than 2.7. - 2.
-Concern Status A student will be placed on Concern Status when (prior to graduation) any one or combination of the following have occurred with consideration for the entire student record: - a.
-Semester GPA<2.5 and cumulative GPA is 2.7 or greater
+Concern Status A student will be placed on Concern Status when (prior to graduation) any one or combination of the following have occurred with consideration for the entire student record:

-- b.
-Semester GPA > 2.5 and Cumulative GPA is 2.5-2.6 - c.
-A student demonstrates unprofessional behaviors as determined by PARC to necessitate Concern Status
+- a.
+Semester GPA<2.5 and cumulative GPA is 2.7 or greater - b.
+Semester GPA > 2.5 and Cumulative GPA is 2.5-2.6 - A student demonstrates unprofessional behaviors as determined by PARC to necessitate Concern Status